abelisle-mulesoft/azure-event-hubs-sapi-example/documentation/how-to-guide.md

 <img src="assets/image59.png" style="width:7.5in;height:5.25417in" />

+> [!IMPORTANT]
-> :warning: **REMARK:** As per infosec best practices, I did not commit my development properties file to GitHub as it contains sensitive information.
-However, I provided a template to enable you to create one specific to your own implementation and Azure resources. |
+> As per infosec best practices, I did not commit my development properties file to GitHub as it contains sensitive information.
+However, I provided a template to enable you to create one specific to your own implementation and Azure resources.

 - I leveraged three Mule configuration files as per MuleSoft best practices.